BN - Reprocessing Events Using On Demand Event Maintenance

 3. The employee's On Demand screen will be displayed.
 Click on the Event Status Update button to view the list of Events that have been processed for this employee.

-4. The employee's On Demand Event Maintenance screen will be displayed.
-In our example, an ADM Event effective 2/1/2016 was entered and finalized for a future enrollment change.
-Job Rows were entered for this employee that created POS Events dated prior to the ADM Event date.
-The Benefit Administrator then receives a Savings Reduction Agreement form requesting an enrollment in a 403b plan and adds an SAV Event effective the first day of the Jan B payroll.
-These Events have not been entered into the system in date order.
-As a result, the Events dated later than the original ADM Event are now marked as "Out of Sequence."
+4. The employee's BenAdmin Data Entry screen will be displayed.
+In our example, an ADM Event effective 8/1/2016 was entered and finalized for an enrollment change after 9/1/2016 and 10/1/2016 Job Rows had been entered creating MSC Events.
+Because these Events have not been entered and finalized in date order, the Events dated later than the 8/1/2016 ADM Event are now marked as "Out of Sequence."

 5. Events need to be reprocessed in order to ensure that any changes to the employee's Benefit Program or eligibility for benefits is accounted for leading up to the ADM Event.
 It will also ensure that all new enrollments, cancellations, or changes in benefits are reflected in the correct order for all later Events.